andrewtweber/laravel-snaccs/README.md

 composer require andrewtweber/laravel-snaccs
 ```

-## Money Formatting
+## Formatting

-The money formatting helper uses a config file.
+The formatting helpers use a config file.
 If you want to change the config, run:

 ```
 php artisan vendor:publish --provider="Snaccs\Providers\SnaccsServiceProvider"
 ```

-This will publish the file `config/money.php`.
+This will publish the file `config/formatting.php`.

 ```php
 // Format money with defaults